Frequently Asked Questions

 Does LEAD just enable people?

-LEAD is committed to advancing SAMHSA’s definition of recovery, and LEAD methods closely match that working definition.
+LEAD is committed to advancing SAMHSA’s definition of Recovery as defined by SAMHSA is “a process of change through which individuals improve their health and wellness, live … More, and LEAD methods closely match that working definition.

 Broadly speaking, people enroll in LEAD when they are struggling to survive, their lives entail an unsustainable level of chaos, and all other systems have failed them.
 LEAD is committed to meeting people where they are (literally) – but not leaving them there.